impart-security/terraform-provider-impart/docs/resources/rule_script.md

 ### Optional

+- `blocking_effect` (String) The rule blocking effect.
+Allowed values: block, simulate.
+If not set effect will be block.
 - `content` (String) The rule body content.
 - `description` (String) The description for this rule script.
 - `source_file` (String) The rule source file.